BharathSrinath/Web-Development/4.databases/1.mongodb/mongodb-notes.md

     # db.inventory.find( { tags: { $all: ["red", "blank"] } } ) => looks for array that contains "red" and "blank" not necessarily in the same order and it may contain additional tags too.
 There are many more.
 Please look at https://www.mongodb.com/docs/manual/crud/

-# Mongoose ODM:
+# Mongoose Object Data Modelling(ODM):
-    # An ODM is a tool that maps your objects in the application to documents in the database.
-ODM library provides us a way to write a programming language that can interact with our database.
+    # An ODM is a library that maps your objects in the application to documents in the database.
+It provides us a way to write a programming language that can interact with our database.
+    # It is similar to JDBC with Java.
+Both ODMs and JDBC facilitate communication between an application and a database.
+While JDBC is an API, ODM is a library.
+        # API: A set of defined methods and protocols for communication.
+It is a contract for how software components interact.
+APIs can be part of libraries, frameworks, or packages.
+        # Library: Provides reusable code and functions, and it exposes an API.
+        # Framework: A larger structure that dictates the architecture of applications and provides an API for developers to use within that structure.
+        # Package: A collection of related code components that can contain libraries, which, in turn, provide APIs.
     # Functioning:
         1. Define a schema (a blueprint) for your documents.
         2. Create a model based on that schema.